A "Life of Wine" (Looking Back 40 Years)

 |1994: With Roy Yamaguchi (front-left), alongside Bradley Ogden and moi|

-By 2001 I had helped open no less than 28 of these “Roy’s” restaurants, specializing in cutting-edge French-Asian cuisine and equally innovative wines, which I traveled to globe to find.
+By 2001 I had helped open no less than 28 of these “Roy’s” restaurants, specializing in cutting-edge French-Asian cuisine and equally innovative wines, which I traveled the globe to find.
 In doing so, I got the opportunity to spend tons of time in markets from coast to coast – in multiple cities in California and Florida, from Washington to Georgia, Chicago to Austin, Denver and Scottsdale to New York, Philadelphia, Baltimore and more – while working out of home offices in Honolulu and Newport Beach, California.

 |1998: At a Bacchanalia with Robert and Margrit Mondavi|